In this article, you’ll learn everything you need to know about First Contentful Paint (FCP), including:

 During these few seconds, nothing indicates to you that the website is loading.

-That’s not a great experience.
+It's an awful experience.
 In fact, this blank screen alone can cause a ton of page abandonment.

 This is where First Paint (FP) comes in.